bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

-The way these challenges work is we&apos;ll pose a challenge, I&apos;ll put forward a challenge, and I&apos;ll have you do it in both JavaScript and **jQuery**.
-This will really help you with the syntax of both JavaScript and **jQuery**, and understanding the differences between the two.
+The way these challenges work is we&apos;ll pose a challenge, I&apos;ll put forward a challenge, and I&apos;ll have you do it in both JavaScript and
+<b>jQuery</b>.
+This will really help you with the syntax of both JavaScript
+and <b>jQuery</b>, and understanding the differences between the two.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 136. example, challenge 1 - JS (81) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">